JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 #### `pypeline_sim_debug.py` under non-`--comb`

-For non-`--comb` args the tool first does a single build-only pass (no `--sim`) into a shared `out_dir` -- the full throughput sweep + AUTO_PIPELINE pin-and-confirm, paid once -- then points **both** the native and VHDL `--sim` invocations at that same now-warm `out_dir` and runs them **concurrently**.
-Each re-runs `pypelinec`'s build path internally, but with the sweep already warm (existing VHDL/log/timing-params results in `out_dir`, plus the repo-level path-delay / pipeline-min-period caches) it converges fast, and both are guaranteed to reach the same discovered latencies as the build phase -- a prerequisite for a meaningful cycle diff -- with no concurrent cache-write race, since the expensive discovery work already happened in the single build-only pass.
-It detects non-`--comb` mode by scanning the forwarded args for `--comb`/`--sim_comb`/`--no_synth`; comb runs skip the build-only pass and run both sims concurrently in separate `--out_dir`s from the start.
+For non-`--comb` args, the tool first does a single build-only pass (no `--sim`) into `<out_dir>/build`.
+That pass pays once for the full throughput sweep and the AUTO_PIPELINE pin-and-confirm.

+It then copies that warm directory to `<out_dir>/native` and `<out_dir>/vhdl`, and runs the native and VHDL `--sim` invocations **concurrently**, each in its own copy.

+- **Why this converges fast.** Each run re-runs `pypelinec`'s build path internally, but the sweep is already warm: the copied VHDL/log/timing-params results plus the repo-level path-delay and pipeline-min-period caches.
+- **Why the latencies agree.** Both runs are guaranteed to reach the same discovered latencies as the build phase, which a meaningful cycle diff requires.
+- **Why copies and not one shared directory.** Two `pypelinec` processes must never write one `out_dir`.
+Each pass rewrites shared files such as `c_structs_pkg.pkg.vhd` and `top/top.vhd`, and both processes synthesize the same leaves into the same artifact paths.
+- **What keeps the copies warm.**
+  - DEVICE_MODELS records its synthesis identity relative to the output directory (`DEVICE_MODELS_DESIGN.md` §2).
+  - Generated VHDL is the same in every parse pass of a run (`VHDL_DESIGN.md`), so a run's early passes don't invalidate the leaves the build characterized.

+The tool detects non-`--comb` mode by scanning the forwarded args for `--comb`/`--sim_comb`/`--no_synth`.
+Comb runs skip the build-only pass and run both sims concurrently in `<out_dir>/native` and `<out_dir>/vhdl` from the start.

 ---